UoB-COMSM0110/2024-group-14/README.md

 ## Introduction
 ![Rapid-roll-image](https://github.com/UoB-COMSM0110/2024-group-14/blob/main/report_material/images/rapid-roll.jpg)

 Our creative inspiration is drawn from a classic Nokia game called "Rapid Roll."
 On top of preserving its original fun and entertainment, we've added additional features on the hardest level for the "twist": the player will need to survive by jumping and avoiding more obstacles while the level moves quickly.
+Adding these features allows players to experience several elements of other games that test their reflexes and strategic thinking in a fast-paced environment.

 Throughout the whole game's development process, we've engaged in extensive collaboration to find the most suitable development approach for our team.
-We ended up choosing Kanban and agile development as our core principles due to their flexibility in developing without clear constraints which helped us iteratively improve our game.
-Furthermore, this assisted us in constantly reflecting, adjusting and discussing our plans and weekly tasks to better our team's ability to collaborate outside of weekly sessions.
+We ended up choosing Kanban and agile development as our core principles due to their flexibility in developing without clear constraints.
+This helped us iteratively improve our game, allowing us to adapt to changing requirements and player feedback quickly.

+Furthermore, this approach assisted us in constantly reflecting, adjusting, and discussing our plans and weekly tasks to better our team's ability to collaborate outside of weekly sessions.
+By fostering open communication and encouraging continuous improvement, we ensured that our development process was not only efficient, but also conducive to creativity and innovation.

 ## Requirements